Jacob Mellis: International career

 Mellis has represented England at U16, U17 and U19 level.

 Personal life

 In April 2012, Mellis was arrested after a fight with his girlfriend at his Cobham, Surrey home.
 Both parties accepted police cautions for common assault.

 In January 2020, Mellis and former Mansfield Town teammate Dion Donohue appeared at Nottingham Crown Court, charged with assault, affray and grievous bodily harm alleged to have been committed in Mansfield the previous 16 August.
 Donohue pleaded guilty, and Mellis not guilty.
 The case involving Mellis concluded in November 2020.

+He struggled with alcoholism during his career.
+After retiring, he became homeless.